AdobeDocs/experience-manager-cloud-service.en/help/onboarding/best-practices/enterprise-devops.md

 Content can transferred:

 * Between the different environments - by exporting and importing packages.
-* Between different instances - by directly replicating (AEM replication) the content (using a HTTP, or HTTPS, connection).
+* Between different instances - by directly replicating (AEM as a Cloud Service replication) the content (using a HTTP, or HTTPS, connection).

 ![Content Movement](assets/content-movement.png)